Ravikisha/Relax.js/README.md

 # Relax.js

-Relax.js is a lightweight and modern frontend framework designed to simplify building dynamic web applications using a virtual DOM and a component-based architecture.
+Relax.js is a lightweight and modern frontend library designed to simplify building dynamic web applications using a virtual DOM and a component-based architecture.
 It incorporates efficient DOM updates, declarative state management, and a powerful API to build scalable UIs.

 ---